ga-wdi-curriculum/wdi-intro/readme.md

 * Metaphorically.
 We realize your new friend may not actually fit inside these little squares.

 # What is an immersive course?
-(Andy, 10 minutes, til 9:40)
+(10 minutes, til 9:40)

 **Turn & Talk**: Let's take one minute to turn to our neighbors and discuss: "What's different about an immersive environment?"